GeorgeHarland/RandomTower/POWERUPS.md

 ### Regen

 - Grade: D
 - Heals the tower occasionally.
-Leveling up makes the regen occur more frequently.
+Leveling up makes the regen occur slightly more frequently and heal slightly more.

 ### TimeSlow